 Accounting For Derivative Instruments At Fair Value.
 The Partnership enters into derivative instruments to economically hedge the risks associated with changes in commodity prices for propane.
 These derivatives are recognized as assets and liabilities at fair value on the Consolidated Balance Sheets.
 Derivative assets and liabilities are presented net by counterparty on our Consolidated Balance Sheets if the right of offset exists.
 The accounting for changes in fair value depends upon the purpose of the derivative instrument and whether it is designated and qualifies for hedge accounting.
 Effective April 1, 2014, we determined that on a prospective basis we would not elect cash flow hedge accounting for our commodity derivative transactions.
-As a result, all unrealized gains and losses on our derivative commodity transactions entered into beginning April 1, 2014, are included as a component of cost of sales on the Consolidated Statement of Operations.
-Changes in the fair values of certain derivative instruments that qualify and are designated as cash flow hedges are recorded in accumulated other comprehensive income ("AOCI") or noncontrolling interest, both of which are components of equity, to the extent effective at offsetting changes in the hedged item, until earnings are affected by the hedged item.
+In addition, effective October 1, 2014, the Partnership de-designated its remaining commodity derivative instruments accounted for as cash flow hedges.
+As a result, all unrealized gains and losses on our derivative commodity transactions entered into beginning April 1, 2014, and changes in the fair values of commodity derivative dedesignated as cash flow hedges as of October 1, 2014, are included as a component of cost of sales on the Consolidated Statement of Operations.
+Previously, changes in the fair values of certain derivative instruments that qualified and were designated as cash flow hedges were recorded in accumulated other comprehensive income ("AOCI") or noncontrolling interest, both of which are components of equity, to the extent effective at offsetting changes in the hedged item, until earnings were affected by the hedged item.
 The fair values of our commodity derivative are based upon indicative price quotations available through brokers, industry price publications or recent market transactions and related market indicators.
 For commodity option contracts not traded on an exchange, we use a Black Scholes option pricing model that considers time value and volatility of the underlying commodity.
-We maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-At September 30, 2014, the net fair value of our derivative assets totaled \$0.3 million and the net fair value of our derivative liabilities totaled \$6.7 million.
+We maximize the use of observable inputs and minimize the use of u

 Depreciation and Amortization of Long-Lived assets.
 We compute depreciation on property, plant and equipment on a straight-line basis over estimated useful lives generally ranging from 3 to 40 years.
 We also use amortization methods and determine asset values of intangible assets subject to amortization using reasonable assumptions and projections.
 Changes in the estimated useful lives of property, plant and equipment and changes in intangible asset amortization methods or values could have a material effect on our results of operations.
-As of September 30, 2014, our net property, plant and equipment totaled \$1,386.9 million and we recorded depreciation expense of \$154.0 million during Fiscal 2014.
-As of September 30, 2014, our net intangible assets subject to amortization totaled \$381.4 million and we recorded amortization expense on intangible assets subject to amortization of \$38.4 million during Fiscal 2014.
+As of September 30, 2015, our net property, plant and equipment totaled \$1,324.3 million and we recorded depreciation expense of \$152.2 million during Fiscal 2015.
+As of September 30, 2015, our net intangible assets subject to amortization totaled \$350.8 million and we recorded amortization expense on intangible assets subject to amortization of \$37.9 million during Fiscal 2015.